NIH T32 Neuro-Epidemiology Training Program

 Hands-on mentored research projects, which can include work on large, on-going epidemiological studies utilizing multiple study designs, i.e. case-control and prospective cohort studies such as the Northern Manhattan Study (NOMAS) and Washington Heights–Inwood Columbia Aging Project (WHICAP), among others.

-Many NETP graduates have made seminal contributions to neurological medicine, and have risen to the top of their field as clinicians and investigators at leading universities and the NIH.
+Many NETP graduates have made seminal contributions to neurological medicine and have risen to the top of their field as clinicians and investigators at leading universities and the NIH.
 Faculty mentors transition as many graduates as possible into mentored (NIH K series) career development awards.
 Many graduates go on to successfully obtain independent funding from the NIH and other sources.

 Requirements and Eligibility

-- US citizenship (NIH requirement)
+- US citizenship or green card holder (NIH requirement)